MrChristopherHu/profile/index.md

 ## About Me

 Hi there!
 I am an ethnographer who studies race, immigration, and education.
+I am an incoming assistant professor of social and cultural studies in education at The University of Alabama starting in Fall 2025.
 I completed my PhD in the social foundations of education at the University of Virginia.
 Previously, I was a high school chemistry teacher in rural Virginia.
 Questions?
 Want to connect?
 Email me at <b>[ch7dm@virginia.edu](mailto:ch7dm@virginia.edu)</b>!